 Developing the drug, not the career

-First-rate scientist that her PhD was the basis for developing Copaxone.
-Dvora Teitelbaum | Photograph courtesy of her family
+A first-rate scientist whose PhD was the basis for developing Copaxone.
+Dvora Teitelbaum | Photograph courtesy of the family

 Army versus professorship